-When you compare flat white vs. latte vs. cappuccino, a cappuccino has a lot of similarities.
-The main difference between a latte and cappuccino and flat white, though, is that a cappuccino is generally made with equal parts espresso and milk (rather than ⅓ to ⅔), so it has a stronger flavor.
+When you compare latte vs flat white vs cappuccino, a cappuccino has a lot of similarities.
+The flat white, latte and cappuccino recipes are fairly similar, but the main difference between a latte and cappuccino and flat white, though, is that a cappuccino is generally made with equal parts espresso and milk (rather than ⅓ to ⅔), so it has a stronger flavor.

-This makes a cappuccino very similar to a flat white.
-However, a cappuccino usually has a thicker layer of foam on top and doesn’t require you to scrape off or flatten out the foam layer.
+This makes cappuccinos very similar to a flat white.
+However, cappuccinos usually have a thicker layer of foam on top and don't require you to scrape off or flatten out the foam layer.

 Why is flat white more expensive than a latte?

-While the ingredients don’t cost more to make a flat white, there is more skill required.
-This is because professional baristas use a “micro foaming” process to make the milk taste richer.
+While the ingredients don’t cost more to make a flat white, there is a bit more skill required.
+This is because a professional barista will use a “micro foaming” process to make the milk taste richer.
 A post by Stylist explains this perfectly:

 “A good flat white should be made with milk steamed into a ‘microfoam.'
-This means that the bubbles in the froth are so tiny that they can't be seen, creating a silky-smooth texture as you sip your coffee."
+This means that the big bubbles in the froth are made so tiny that they can't be seen, creating a velvety texture as you sip your coffee."
 So even though flat whites are smaller, don't expect to pay less than you’d pay for a latte or cappuccino.

-Now you never have to stand in the Starbucks line wondering, "Hmmm… coffee flat white vs. latte, which one should I get?"
+Hopefully, now you never have to stand in the Starbucks line wondering, "Hmmm… coffee flat white vs latte, which one should I get?"

-The main thing to remember when comparing the difference between a flat white and a latte is that a flat white offers a bolder taste of espresso, so it’s the better choice for people who want a more powerful punch when it comes to coffee flavor and caffeine.
+However, we know we aren't going to settle the flat white vs latte debate here because ultimately it comes down to personal preference.
+The main thing to remember when comparing the difference between a flat white and a latte is that a flat white offers a bolder taste of espresso.

 So if you're a coffee love who wants a strong coffee flavor then a flat white is the one for you.